-We have now updated our website for 2024 and it is ready to go.
-As we do each year, we have added a few of our own intros as well as many others from various hybridizers that we hope many of you will like.
-We try to be selective, as we have hybridizing in mind for most of our plant purchases.
+We have updated our website for fall 2024.
 We would be happy for you to look around and delighted if you would like to order a few.
-We always ship more than two fans with our intros as well as all other plants we ship.
+We always ship more than two fans with our intros as well as all other plants.
 Often they can be 3 to 6 fans, as we always want to ship nice size plants that will establish well and bloom quickly.
-As we do each year, we have added some new additions and retired a few that had been around a while.
+As we do each year, we add some new additions and retired a few that had been around a while.

-For spring shipments we will ship from early April until the end of May.
-For fall shipments we outlook those shipping from early September through late October.
+For fall shipments we outlook those shipping through mid October.
 We normally do not dig during bloom season (June through August) as daylilies aren’t happy moving then, we are focusing on hybridizing during that time, and like to keep the garden fresh for visitors during bloom season.
 We would be happy for you to visit and delighted if you would like to order a few during your visit.
 We will arrange a pick-up time when it isn’t as hot so the plants and you will be happier during their move.
 Thanks and happy gardening for 2024.

 PLEASE NOTE: We ask for a $40 minimum order, when shipping by mail, so it will cover all our shipping expenses for our heavier plants.
 We appreciate your interest and business.
 Please visit us during bloom season if you have the opportunity, although please call ahead to make sure we are home.